Thu March 21, 2013

 "You're here tonight, so we can listen to you," said Burke.
 "That's what the Mayor's Task Force for the Arts is all about."

 The crowd split into about six groups to brainstorm.
-And in one group, facilitator and consultant Martin Cohen started the discussion by asking: "What is it you find that's distinctive about the cultural life of Kansas City?"
+In one group, facilitator and consultant Martin Cohen started the discussion by asking: "What is it you find that's distinctive about the cultural life of Kansas City?"
 Audience members chimed in: "Art Deco architecture, especially on Main...the tradition, we have a great arts tradition in Kansas City."

 (You can read more about the night's discussion in this web-only post)